nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-TCC build speed is varstly superior because of its single-pass code-generation architecture.
+TCC's build speed is varstly superior because of its single-pass code-generation architecture.
 This is possible because parsing C code doesn’t have to deal with forward declarations and thereby limiting the parsing (and memory allocation) scope to a single function.

-The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, closely followed by the C compiler Cuik, Vox and D's `dmd`.
-Note that Vox is an experimental language and Cuik is an experimental C compiler.
+The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, secondly closely followed by the C compiler Cuik, and thirdly D's `dmd`.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).